BaronKiko/LauncherHijack/HELP.md

   5. Wait 5 seconds
   6. Boot
   7. Start at instillation step 1
 - Ensure you can open your launcher directly i.e. Using any launcher, other than your chosen launcher, and open you chosen launcher like any other app, this should open your chosen launcher.
-CAVIAT: This does NOT work for the google now launcher and any launcher that requires default; When opening a launcher like this you will be redirected to the fire os system settings so that you can set your default launcher which is not possible, hence why this app was created
+CAVEAT: This does NOT work for the google now launcher and any launcher that requires default; When opening a launcher like this you will be redirected to the fire os system settings so that you can set your default launcher which is not possible, hence why this app was created
 - Ensure you have selected your chosen launcher in Launcher Hijack
 - Reboot your device after following all previous steps
 - After clicking home initially wait 10 seconds and press home again.
 This happens when your chosen launchers process gets killed in the background and may happen from time to time, especially after a reboot.
 There are plenty of existing apps that already keep a chosen application in memory so try one of those if this is a reoccurring issue for you.